Central African Republic Civil War: Government counteroffensive with Russian support (2021–present)

+On 20 December 2020 Rwanda confirmed it had sent troops and Russia said it had sent 300 military instructors.
+Beginning around 2017, Russia began to increasingly support the government of Touadéra, whose personal guard became largely Russian as well.
+This was largely at the expense of France in its former colony, leading to a disinformation campaign on Facebook between the two powers and France suspended aid and military cooperation with the government in May 2021.
 Since January 2021, due to the actions of Russia's neo-Nazi-linked Wagner Group and neo-Nazi Russian Imperial Movement, the rebels have been on the retreat for the first time in years.
 On 25 January 2021, CAR forces, backed by Russian PMCs and Rwandan troops, attacked Boyali, killing 44 rebels who were plotting an assault on the capital.
-Subsequently, CAR forces, supported by the Russian contractors and Rwandan troops, captured a number of strategic towns throughout February 2021, including Bossembele, Bouar, Beloko and Bossangoa.
-As the rebels were being pushed back, Valery Zakharov urged them to hand over their leaders to the CAR's security forces.
-During the fighting, the rebel Coalition of Patriots for Change (CPC) claimed its fighters killed several Wagner Group PMCs and captured one when they destroyed their truck near Bambari on 10 February.
+Subsequently, CAR forces, supported by the Russian contractors and Rwandan troops, captured a number of strategic towns throughout February 2021, including towns of Bria, Kaga-Bandoro the Bakouma sub-prefecture, Nzacko, Bossembele, Bouar, Beloko and Bossangoa.